hexagonQWERTY/internethelp/README.md

-# AntiPiracy
+# internethelp
-If Your Against Digital Piracy Than this Repo is for you.
+this repo is meant for helping you finding free,paid alternatives to sites and apps etc